8 Home Remedies for Fleas on Dogs

 Shop our solutions →

 If you have a dog, the thought of them catching fleas might have crossed your mind.
 It doesn't help that a dog can get fleas in a variety of ways.
 To top it off, you might not notice any signs of fleas until it's become a total flea infestation.
 If you're wondering how to get rid of fleas, it's essential to understand what causes them to accumulate and how to prevent your dog from attracting them.
-Once you know what to focus on you can plan an attack and incorporate some simple home remedies to vanquish fleas from your dog and home.
+Once you know what to focus on you can plan an attack and incorporate some simple home remedies to vanquish fleas from your dog's fur and home.

 What is a Flea Infestation?